What is the Bible text for Esther’s story?

 The Greek Additions to the Hebrew text of Esther are accepted by Catholicism and the Orthodox churches, but not by Judaism or the Protestant churches.

 Who is the fairest in the land?
+Esther?

 Esther with Additions, Addition A, Chapter 2Esther, Minerva Teichert

-After these things, the king’s anger abated, and he no longer was concerned about Vashti or remembered what he had said and how he had condemned her.
+- After these things, the king’s anger abated, and he no longer was concerned about Vashti or remembered what he had said and how he had condemned her.

-Then the king’s servants said ‘Let beautiful and virtuous girls be sought out for the king.
+- Then the king’s servants said ‘Let beautiful and virtuous girls be sought out for the king.

-The king shall appoint officers in all the provinces of his kingdom, and they shall select beautiful young virgins to be brought to the harem in Susa, the capital.
+- The king shall appoint officers in all the provinces of his kingdom, and they shall select beautiful young virgins to be brought to the harem in Susa, the capital.
 Let them be entrusted to the

 king’s eunuch who is in charge of the women, and let ointments and whatever else they need to given them.

-And the woman who pleases the king shall be queen instead of Vashti. this pleased the king, and he did so.
+- And the woman who pleases the king shall be queen instead of Vashti.
+This pleased the king, and he did so.

-Now there was a Jew in Susa the capital whose name was Mordecai son of Jair son of Shimei son of Kish, of the tribe of Benjamin;
+- Now there was a Jew in Susa the capital whose name was Mordecai son of Jair son of Shimei son of Kish, of the tribe of Benjamin;

 - he had been taken captive from Jerusalem among those whom King Nebuchadnezzar of Babylon had captured.

 - And he had a foster child, the daughter of his father’s brother, Aminadab, and her name was Esther.
 When her parents died, he brought her up to womanhood as his own.
 The girl was beautiful in appearance.

-So, when the decree of the king was proclaimed, and many girls were gathered in Susa the capital in custody of Gai, Esther also was brought to Gai, who had custody of the women.
+- So, when the decree of the king was proclaimed, and many girls were gathered in Susa the capital in custody of Gai, Esther also was brought to Gai, who had custody of the women.

-Preparations in the Harem
+Esther in the King’s Harem

-The girl pleased him and won his favor, and he quickly provided her with ointments and her portion of food, as well as seven maids chosen from the palace; he treated her and her maids with special favor in the harem.
+- The girl pleased him and won his favor, and he quickly provided her with ointments and her portion of food, as well as seven maids chosen from the palace; he treated her and her maids with special favor in the harem.

-……Now the period after which a girl was to go to the king was twelve months.
+- ……Now the period after which a girl was to go to the king was twelve months.
 During this time the days of beautification are completed — six months while they are anointing themselves with oil of myrrh, and six months with spices and ointments for women.

-Then she goes in to the king; she is handed to the person appointed, and goes with him from the harem to the king’s palace.
+- Then she goes in to the king; she is handed to the person appointed, and goes with him from the harem to the king’s palace.

 - In the evening she enters and in the morning she departs to the second harem, where Gai the king’s eunuch is in charge of the women; and she does not go in to the king again unless she is summoned by name.

 Esther wins the Beauty Contest

-When the time was fulfilled for Esther daughter of Aminadab, the brother of Mordecai’s father, to go in to the king, she neglected none of the things that Gai, the eunuch in charge of the women, had commanded.
+- When the time was fulfilled for Esther daughter of Aminadab, the brother of Mordecai’s father, to go in to the king, she neglected none of the things that Gai, the eunuch in charge of the women, had commanded.
 Now Esther found favor in the eyes of all who saw her.

 - So Esther went in to King Artaxerxes in the twelth month, which is Adar, in the seventh year of his reigh.

 - And the king loved Esther and she found favor beyond all the other virgins, so he put on her the queen’s diadem.

 Esther’s Prayer to the Lord God